morkonrad/CoopCL/README.md

   5. cmake -G"Visual Studio 14 2015 Win64" ..
   6. cmake --build . --config Release

 For Windows, Visual Studio 2015 is a minimal tested version.
 For Linux it's tested with GCC 7.0 and Clang 5.0.
-All compilers need to support C++14.
+In generall, compiler need to support C++14.

 Now after succesfull build you can call unit tests to check if they pass:
  1. cd /clDriver